How to Navigate a Career Change in Your 30s or 40s

 If you’re seeking a new career at 30 and are interested in a job that lets you work with your hands, the automotive and diesel industries are looking for skilled technicians.

-The 51-week Automotive Technology program at UTI helps students gain industry-related experience maintaining, repairing and diagnosing a range of vehicles.
-While training is designed to prepare students for roles as an entry-level technicians, there are many types of careers to choose from in the automotive field.
-These include service advisors, fleet technicians, department managers and more.5
+The 51-week Automotive Technology program at UTI helps students gain industry-aligned training maintaining, repairing and diagnosing a range of vehicles.7 While training is designed to prepare students for roles as an entry-level technicians, there are many types of careers to choose from in the automotive field.
+These include service writers, smog inspectors, parts associate and more.77

-UTI’s 45-week Diesel Technology program helps train students to work on diesel-powered vehicles and other equipment that utilizes diesel technology.
-There are several industries that you can explore once you’ve completed training, from automotive to agriculture to construction.2
+UTI’s 45-week Diesel Technology program helps train students to work on diesel-powered vehicles and other equipment that utilizes diesel technology.7 There are several industries that you can explore once you’ve completed training, from automotive to agriculture to construction.

 These programs tend to require more physical activity and can be great options to consider when you’re seeking a career change in your 30s.